What is ETL (Extract, Transform, Load)?

 1. It makes possible historical analysis of data for businesses using legacy and new data.

-2. ETL helps with data collection, cleansing, synchronization, profiling, and auditing.
+2. Extract, Transform, Load helps with data collection, cleansing, synchronization, profiling, and auditing.
 This ensures data is trustworthy to uncover meaningful insights for business decisions.

 3. It acts as a single source of truth for good quality data available for end-users.